DDI-Talent/coding-out-loud/README.md

 Coding out loud is a way for developers to share their thinking process as they code.
 It's always valuable to learn how other people think about problem solving and it can be fun too :)

+We are currently on a break but past events are listed below.

 ## Past Events:

 ### March 2025 - API calls in Python: Airline Departures Board